OFS/ofs.github.io/docs/hw/common/user_guides/ug_fpga_developer/ug_fpga_developer.md

 ![](images/Repo-site-access.png)

-After making your top level directory, initializing the repository and installing git lfs, clone one of the FIM RTL repositories you intend to use:
+After making your top level directory and initializing the repository, clone one of the FIM RTL repositories you intend to use:

 ```bash